enriquealcaraz/Finizens-FullStack-Challenge/Enunciado/README.md

 ## Backend

-As a robo-advisor in Finizens we manage client's investment portfolios.
+As a robo-advisor we manage client's investment portfolios.
 In order to do this, a Customer contracts new portfolios and will trade allocations on these portfolios.